19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Establishment of Lifelong Income Scheme

-27K\.—(1) The Board is hereby authorised to establish and maintain a Lifelong Income Scheme for the purpose of providing, to every relevant member who has an annuity plan that is in force and who has attained the relevant age applicable to him, a monthly income for the remainder of his life.
+27K\.—(1) The Board is authorised to establish and maintain a Lifelong Income Scheme for the purpose of providing, to every relevant member who has an annuity plan that is in force, a monthly income for the remainder of the relevant member’s life, starting in or after the month in which the relevant member attains the relevant age applicable to the relevant member.

-[18/2009; 23/2012]
+[Act 43 of 2017 wef 01/10/2018]

 (2) Subject to subsections (3) to (5A) and the relevant regulations, the Scheme applies to every member who —